fan2/mkdocs/docs/blog/posts/arm/arm-ldr.md

 !!! note "LDR Rd, =label is not PIC"

-    - An address loaded in this way is ﬁxed at link time, so the code is not position-independent.
+    - An address loaded in this way is fixed at link time, so the code is not position-independent.
     - The address holding the constant remains valid regardless of where the linker places the ELF section containing the `LDR` instruction.

 The assembler places the value of `label_expr` in a literal pool and generates a PC-relative `LDR` instruction that loads the value from the literal pool.

-If `label_expr` is an external expression, or is not contained in the current section, the assembler places a linker relocation directive in the object ﬁle.
+If `label_expr` is an external expression, or is not contained in the current section, the assembler places a linker relocation directive in the object file.
 The linker generates the address at link time.

-If `label_expr` is either a named or numeric local label, the assembler places a linker relocation directive in the object ﬁle and generates a symbol for that local label.
+If `label_expr` is either a named or numeric local label, the assembler places a linker relocation directive in the object file and generates a symbol for that local label.
 The address is generated at link time.
 If the local label references T32 code, the T32 bit (bit 0) of the address is set.

 The ==oﬀset== from the PC to the value in the literal pool must be less than ±4KB (in an A32 or 32-bit T32 encoding) or in the range 0 to +1KB (16-bit T32 encoding).
 You are responsible for ensuring that there is a literal pool within range.